yhoriuchi/projoint/README.md

 * Estimate Marginal Means (MMs) or Average Marginal Component Effects (AMCEs) with correction for measurement error:

 > **Note:** The following example illustrates a `profile_level` analysis.
 This approach is common in social science and useful as an initial diagnostic, but we encourage researchers to consider `choice_level` analysis (the default for `.structure`).
 See <a href="https://yhoriuchi.github.io/projoint/articles/structure.html" target="_blank">Choice-Level Analysis</a>.
-Detailed steps of analysis appear in the <a href="https://yhoriuchi.github.io/projoint/articles/analyze.html" target="_blank">Step-by-Step Guide</a>.
+Detailed steps of analysis appear in the <a href="https://yhoriuchi.github.io/projoint/articles/analyze.html" target="_blank">step-by-step guide</a>.

 ```r
 output <- projoint(out1_arranged, .structure = "profile_level")